TalaoDAO/talao-documentation/docs/welcome.md

 ## Notice

 Talao and Altme wallets are **advanced SSI wallets**.
 They support different ecosystems, different VC formats, different protocol versions.
-They are useful tools for issuer and verifier developers.
-At first glance these wallets may seem complex but on the other hand their customization parameters allow to simplify their appearance for all use cases of production projects.
+They are useful tools for issuer and verifier developers but their customization also allows to simplify their appearance for all production project use cases.

-The Altme and Talao wallets are available in open source code on the [Talao github repository](https://github.com/TalaoDAO/AltMe), the wallet provider backend is offered in the form of a license agreement.
+The Altme and Talao wallets are available in open source code on the [Talao github repository](https://github.com/TalaoDAO/AltMe), the Wallet Provider Backend is offered in the form of a commercial license.
 The Talao and Altme wallets are autonomous and do not require access to the backend, however the latter is useful for a complex configuration of the wallet or for the deployment of projects in companies.